Lucky Dog Canine Classes

 Basic Good Dog Manners

 This is a pet dog manners class built on mutual trust and respect between owners and their dogs using positive reinforcement training methods.
 This class teaches the basic of good dog manners: sit, down, stand, stay, come, loose leash walking, polite greetings, and leave it.
 It is a 7-week course.
 The first lesson is a 2-hour orientation without your dog present.
-Lessons two through seven are one hour for each lesson.
-The cost of the course is $95.00.
+Lessons two through seven are one hour with your dog.

 Better Good Manners/Canine Good Citizen